 A post-script about the watermarked pages... sometimes extracting a li'l common courtesy online can be difficult.
 Some web denizens don't even bother tipping their hats — not so much as a link — to sources of copied content and so watermarks become necessary.
 Hell, I even discovered one dirtbag selling CD-R's on eBay comprised entirely of images downloaded from my paperback sites!
 Don't get me wrong, I'm down with re-blogging and sharing.
 I just want a little credit for my efforts.

-And in a PS to the PS, I'd like to emphasize that my Rock Scene archive has absolutely zero association with the later hair metal rag of the same name and has nothing to do with its unholy rockscene.com reincarnation.
-In 2008, Mark Weiss and Tara Barrett fraudulently registered the original Rock Scene logo as their own.
-With no opposition at the time (the magazine's founder and logo artist Pat Masulli passed away in 1998), the USPTO allowed the trademark registration.
-Weiss then created the domain name and began representing himself as the "proud owner of Rock Scene magazine" on the website and Facebook and YouTube.
+And in a PS to the PS, I'd like to emphasize that my Rock Scene archive has absolutely zero association with the later hair metal rag of the same name and has nothing to do with its unholy rockscene.com reincarnation dreamed up by photographer Mark Weiss.
+In 2008, Weiss and cohort Tara Barrett fraudulently registered the original Rock Scene logo as their own.
+With no opposition at the time (the magazine's founder and original logo artist Pat Masulli passed away in 1998), the USPTO allowed the trademark.
+Weiss then registered the domain name and began representing himself as the "proud owner of Rock Scene magazine" on his website and Facebook and YouTube.
 Pay no attention to that man behind the